Circular walk from Dunmere to Penhargard returning via Bodmin Jail

 The first record of the settlement of Bodiniel is from 1256.
 The name is from the Cornish for "dwelling at a fortified place".

 25. Go through the gate and bear left across the track to a stile with a footpath sign.
-Cross this and then follow along the fence beside the solar farm on your right to reach a gate and stile at the far side of the field (unhook the electric fence spring via the insulating handle).
+Cross this and then follow along the right hedge to reach a gate and stile at the far side of the field).

 Solar panels are usually able to process 15% to 22% of the sun power into usable energy and have a lifetime of about 25 years.
 Improving efficiencies and the falling costs of production has made solar power one of the cheapest forms of energy.